Database & API Security

 Everything backend · Supabase Row-Level Security, Firebase rules, MongoDB hardening, and API authentication patterns that keep your data private.

-- Supabase Security Checklist: Protect Your Database in Production · Supabase is not secure by default: you must enable RLS on every table (the anon key is public, so tables without policies are open to anyone), keep the service role key out of frontend code, enable email confirmation and leaked-password protection, lock storage buckets with policies, and restrict Edge Function CORS to your domain.
+- Supabase Security Checklist: Protect Your Database in Production · Supabase is not secure by default because the anon key is public; you must enable Row Level Security (RLS) on every table to prevent unauthorized access.
+To protect production apps, keep the service_role key server-side, enforce email confirmation, enable leaked-password protection, and restrict Edge Function CORS to your domain.

 - MongoDB Security Guide: Protect Your NoSQL Database · Secure MongoDB by fixing the failures AI-generated code repeats: authentication disabled in Docker configs, the database bound to 0.0.0.0, NoSQL injection through $gt operators in login queries, connection strings committed to git, and apps running as root.
 Enable auth, bind to localhost or use Atlas, cast inputs to strings, and validate every write.